mtford90/siesta/INTRO.md

 });
 ```

 We now have one local representation for each remote representation!
-Note that when interacting with web services we rarely need to map data ourselves.
-Siesta provides an API for sending and receiving HTTP requests and performing the mapping automatically, regardless of `Content-Type` etc. You can read more about this in the <a href="{{site.baseurl}}/remote_queries.html">documentation</a>.

 # Similar Projects